taikiy/kernel/doc/14_accessing_keyboard_in_protected_mode.md.md

 The standard IRQ number for the keyboard is 1.
 Because we mapped the PIC to 0x20, the IRQ number for the keyboard is 0x21.
 (Refer to [PIC (Programmable Interrupt Controller)](./6_programmable_interrupt_controller.md))

+In this section, we will implement the virtual keyboard driver and the PS/2 keyboard driver.

 [PS/2 Keyboard](https://wiki.osdev.org/PS/2_Keyboard)

 ```c